xddq/nodejs-typescript-modern-starter/README.md

 This repo has [eslint](https://eslint.org/) and [typescript-eslint](https://typescript-eslint.io/) as well as an automated Github Action to check for linting set up and ready to go.

-However, it does not enable the defaults/recommended rules by default.
-It simply contains the code style and rules I personally prefer using.
-If you think that I should add or remove a rule, I am always open for thoughts :].
+The rules in this project are my personal preference and reflect a subset of the recommended options.
+They also include a lot of the more strict options (NOT included in the recommended ones).
+My goal is to simplify having a consistent code base/code style, to avoid catchable bugs early and advocate for usage of newer features of the language.

-I made it **dead simple** to enable the default/recommended eslint rules, if you want to use them.
+However, I made it **dead simple** to enable the default/recommended eslint rules, if you want to use them instead.
 Everything is documented, just browse to [./eslintrc.cjs](https://github.com/xddq/nodejs-typescript-modern-starter/blob/main/eslintrc.cjs) and adapt the code.